 Currently no software on the cooler master firmware

 They are better than our budget 120mm choice, a minimum of when it involves performance.
 When it involves aesthetics, both options look great.
 These feature 12 LEDs in each fan, creating a bright and colourful RGB lighting that isn’t as rich as on Corsair RGB fans.
 But that’s alright since the CF140 cost just a fraction of the worth of some high-end Corsair RGB fan model.
-If you would like affordable and attractive RGB fans that even have a pretty reliable performance which isn’t loud, the CF140 from DeepCool may be a great choice.
+If you would like affordable and attractive RGB fans that even have a pretty reliable performance that isn’t loud, the CF140 from DeepCool may be a great choice.

 Which one is the best 120mm?
-If this question is in your mind so this product is right for you Corsair iCUE QL120 RGB comes with 4 lighting zones and 34 LEDs per fan radiate spellbinding colours that are looking appealing.
+If this question is in your mind so this product is right for you Corsair iCUE QL120 RGB comes with 4 lighting zones and 34 LEDs per fan radiate spellbinding colours that look appealing.
 It is available in 120mm as a single or triple-fan kit, as well as 140mm as a single or dual-fan kit.
 You can control these RGB lights via CORSAIR iCUE software with simple USB 2.0 and SATA connections which are included in multi-packs only.
 It comes with a mighty fan with PWM control that ensures cooling efficiency.
-It’s semi-transparent blade offers low noise operation.
+Its semi-transparent blade offers low noise operation.

 Keep your system cool